togwand/nixos/README.md

 TODO
 1. Make all the commands not start with the confirm but by reading the neccesary and then confirming each important step, like I did with nixos rebuild
+2. Make a rclone section for sure and fast method to copy and synsc my stuff after changes after changes
-2. Finish the help section (descriptions for menu commands)
+3. Finish the help section (descriptions for menu commands)

 #### nixos-installer
 An interactive NixOS installer

 TODO
+1. Add a way to silently do ntfsfix -db to all partitions with a ntfs filesystem?
-1. Refactor as with the shell-manager
+2. Refactor as with the shell-manager